wp-plugins/tag-list-widget/readme.txt

 == Changelog ==

 = 1.0 =
-* Completely rewrite plugin to use WordPress' newer Widgets API.
+* Completely rewritten plugin to use WordPress' newer Widgets API.
 * Drop support for WordPress 2.7 and earlier.
 * Add support for all public, non-hierarchical custom taxonomies, in addition to Post Tags.
 * Introduce new, more flexible function for manually generating lists.